vdasu/lighter-r/README.md

 **Optimizing SBoxes For Circuit Implementation: From Classical To Reversible** by Vishnu Asutosh Dasu, Anubhab Baksi, Sumanta Sarkar and Anupam Chattopadhyay.

+Please feel free to suggest/contribute new features or fix bugs or add documentation.

 ## How to Use ##